juju/docs/src/en/howto-updateseries.md

 ```

 !!!
 Note:
-    Currently there is no recommended method of updating the series of a Juju
-controller in situ.
+    It is recommended not to updated the series of a Juju controller in situ.

 ## Updating a Juju workload or machine.